morganjtroper2/weather-tracker/README.md

 ## Contributors

 This app was worked on by Morgan Troper, though sadly was never completed.
-Code was sourced from Chat GPT.
+Additional code sourced from Chat GPT.

 ## License